I took the Kalms Night One-A-Night sleep aid for a week in the hope that it would help tame the insomnia and anxiety that had crept back into my life.

 And the other ingredients are:

 - Excipients: Maltodextrin, Colloidal Anhydrous Silica.

-- If you’re allergic to any of the ingredients
+- Don’t take it if you’re allergic to any of the ingredients.

 The manufacturer only lists two possible side effects.
 If you experience these or any other adverse symptoms, stop taking them and consult your doctor: